I. Delegation of Authority to the Audit Committee

 - Evaluate the report of the external auditors regarding the results of the annual audit including, but not limited to:

-- The Administration's cooperation with the external auditors.
+c.
+Management and Internal Audit’s cooperation with the external auditors.

-- Internal Audit:
+B. Internal Audit:

 - Review annually and recommend and approve changes to the Internal Audit Department Charter.